To get started, globally install the

 --baseBranch is passed into the CLI and a build on that branch is available.

-Where possible these CLI options are inferred using env-ci, so you usually don't need to pass in
+Often these options can be inferred using env-ci, so you usually don't need to pass in

 If you aren't deploying your build to a staging server you can use your CI environment as one.
 You can use ngrok to expose your CI environment publicly.